kubernetes/node-problem-detector/README.md

 ## Installation

-The easiest way to install node-problem-detector into your cluster is to use the [Helm](https://helm.sh/) [chart](https://github.com/helm/charts/tree/master/stable/node-problem-detector):
+The easiest way to install node-problem-detector into your cluster is to use the [Helm](https://helm.sh/) [chart](https://github.com/deliveryhero/helm-charts/tree/master/stable/node-problem-detector):

 ```
+helm repo add deliveryhero https://charts.deliveryhero.io/
-helm install stable/node-problem-detector
+helm install deliveryhero/node-problem-detector
 ```

 Or alternatively, to install node-problem-detector manually: